turingschool-examples/week1-html-css-exercises/README.md

 ### Rules
 1. Complete each mini challenge.
-  * You are welcome to use [codepen](http://www.codepen.io) for this, although you are strongly encouraged to create a directory on your computer and start getting used to building things in Atom instead.
+  * You are strongly encouraged to create a directory on your computer and start getting used to building things in Atom, but you are also welcome to use [codepen](http://www.codepen.io) for this, although  instead.
   * An additional benefit of using Atom is that you'll have some examples to reference for the rest of the mod locally on your computer.